laynef/Auto-Fish-Shell-Configs/README.md

 Once Fish shell and Oh My Fish is installed.
-If your configuration is in your '~/.config' folder add this bash script Store your fish configuration on your own GitHub repo
+If your configuration is in your '~/.config' folder add this bash script to store your fish configuration on your own GitHub repo.

 ```
 cd